ManticoreGamesInc/platform-documentation/docs/examples.md

 ## Templates

-Go to the marketplace, search for these names, and download them to your project.
+Open the shared content window, search for these names, and download them to your project.

 !!!
 Note
     {} means the actual name here may differ.
 For example the TV entry in